becarpenter/animaIPJ/IPJautonomic.md

 Configuration Protocol) have done in the past.
 The main items in the model are:

--   Bootstrapping and trust infrastructure.
+-   Bootstrapping and trust infrastructure^\[10\]^.
 This covers how nodes are authenticated and securely admitted to an autonomic network, and how they establish mutual trust.

--   Secure Autonomic Control Plane (ACP).
+-   Secure Autonomic Control Plane (ACP)^\[9\]^.
 This is an automatically constructed encrypted virtual network, containing only authenticated nodes that rightfully belong to a particular autonomic domain.

 -   Discovery for autonomic nodes.
 This is a mechanism by which nodes attached to the ACP can discover each other.
 In practice, discovery